41 Smart Ideas to Boost Workplace Communication

 Some businesses struggle to make HR accessible for employees.
 Ironically, the HR department exists to support the people who work for you.
 If everyone trusts your department that manages internal concerns and policies, workplace communication will significantly improve.
 Make sure Hr teams are accessible and friendly.
 (Your company’s intranet is the ideal location to integrate HR.)

-Although some managers and CEOs may view breaks and socialize as a waste of time, they couldn't be more wrong.
+Although some managers and CEOs may view breaks and socializing as a waste of time, they couldn’t be more wrong.
 Breaks are crucial for employees to feel relaxed and refreshed so they can return to their work with a clear mind.
 In fact, studies have shown that happy employees lead to companies with lower staff turnover rates and are more productive.
 If your employees feel the need to take a mental break, let them!
 Off-topic conversations can actually be beneficial to productivity and morale.

 The traditional top-down approach to communication in the workplace has been the go-to model for businesses for many years now, but it’s time to start rethinking this age-old method.
 One-way communication may allow you to control the message being sent, but it does very little to promote exchange or true dialogue between employees.
 Instead, try getting your employees to speak their minds—you’ll see a number of benefits by taking this approach.
 Ask for suggestions and feedback in meetings, and take the time to listen to what your employees have to say.
 Remember, effective communication is a two-way street.